mahtoaman/Project5-Easy-Shop/README.md

-# Project5-Products-Management
+# Project5-EASY SHOP

-# productsManagement
+# this project is similar to a shopping cart.
-Project - Products Management
+Project - A shopping cart
 Key points
 In this project we will work feature wise.
 That means we pick one object like user, book, blog, etc at a time.
 We work through it's feature.
 The steps would be:
 We create it's model.